Potion/Cinder-poScene/README.md

 *Texture drawn on an ellipse; see the ShapeTextureSample for changes in alignment and additional shapes*

 ### po::scene::VideoView
-*Related sample only tested working on Mac.
+*Related samples only tested working on Mac.
 Quicktime has deprecated on Windows.
 For playing video on Windows, there are many options available, such as: [Cinder-WMFVideo](https://github.com/Potion/Cinder-WMFVideo).*